jubatus/website/source/en/tutorial/anomaly_python.rst

  4. Display result

   Display the returned value from add() method after a correction checking.
-  The anomaly value should not be infinity or　1.0　(Row 71-72).
+  The anomaly value should not be infinity or　1.0　(Line 71-72).

 -------------------------------------